 This is just a quick post to say that I did get the phonics shmup caught up in Unity to where I had it in Godot.* It took me about as much time as I expected, though I didn’t get the work done on the days I expected.
 It now does everything the Godot version did and has random asteroids floating through as well because I didn’t feel a need to disable them, at least not yet.(more…)

-I participated in Ludum Dare last weekend, and although it was far from my most successful LD in terms of getting a good game done, I used the Godot Engine to make it and learned a lot, particularly in the area of dealing with collisions.
+I participated in Ludum Dare last weekend.
+Although it was far from my most successful LD in terms of getting a good game done, since I used the Godot Engine to make it I learned a lot.
+This is particularly true in the area of dealing with collisions.
 So it was that when I came back to my phonics shmup yesterday, I got a lot done in a small amount of time.(more…)

-It’s been a few days, including a Ludum Dare weekend, since I actually did some work on my phonics shmup, but it was a pretty productive time.
-As the screenshot shows, I got shields added to the enemies, but I also did a big reorganization of my Trello board.
+It’s been a few days, including a Ludum Dare weekend, since I actually did some work on my phonics shmup.
+It was a pretty productive time, though.
+As the screenshot shows, I added shields to the enemies.
+However, I also did a big reorganization of my Trello board.

-Probably the biggest shift in my plans is how I’m planning to represent phonics as weapon to the player.
-Before, I planned to have individual bullets be aligned with specific phonemes, but that was going to be hard to pull off visually.
-Instead, I’ve hit on a more readable approach which I feel is more natural: instead of phoneme bullets being able to damage only certain enemies, the player will be broadcasting a phoneme signal that lowers shields on certain enemies.(more…)
+Probably the biggest shift in my plans is how I want to represent phonics as weapon to the player.
+Before, I planned to have individual bullets be aligned with specific phonemes.
+That was going to be hard to pull off visually.
+Instead, I’ve hit on a more readable and natural approach: instead of phoneme bullets damaging only certain enemies, the player will broadcast a phoneme signal that lowers shields on certain enemies.(more…)